 - Taking antibiotics regularly can lead to antibiotic resistance

-- Antibiotics doesn’t cost too much side effects
+- Antibiotics don’t cost too much side effects

 - You should complete your antibiotic treatment even if you are feeling okay already

-- There are common side effects like swelling of face or tongue and lips but it should disappear after few hours
+- There are common side effects of swelling of face or tongue and lips but it should disappear after few hours

 - If there are side effects that don’t go away after a day or two, stop taking your antibiotics and seek medical attention immediately

 - The risk of taking antibiotics is lesser than its benefit so it is okay to take it